blairgogo/MovieRating/README.md

 ## Run random forest regression

 To create the Maven project package (the project already exists, no need to create new one):
-> mvn archetype:generate
+> /opt/maven/bin/mvn archetype:generate

 To build the Maven project, go to folder ./RandomForest:

-> mvn package
+> /opt/maven/bin/mvn package

 To run the task on Spark, go to folder ./RandomForest/target: